dgrobani/py3-canvaslms-api/README.md

 # py3_canvaslmi_api
-Python implementation of a REST API wrapper for Instructure's Canvas LMS with real-life examples of use
+Python implementation of a REST API wrapper for Instructure's Canvas LMS with real-world examples of use

-Simplifies tasks and reporting involving terms, subaccounts, courses, assignments, users, and outcomes.
+Simplifies tasks and reporting involving assignments, courses, enrollments, outcomes, roles, subaccounts, and users.

-Provides functions that simplify querying databases, creating CSV and XSLX files, and performing SIS imports and exports.
+Also includes functions that simplify performing SIS imports and exports, querying databases, and working with CSV and XSLX files.

 NOTE: The scripts containing the API wrapper functions are in the "core" directory.
 All other directories contain scripts using the core functions to accomplish tasks.